 I ended the journey with about 5-6 hours of climbing, with a lunch break.
 This journey is quite easy for a beginner like me.
 So don't hesitate to try it here.
 You should also prepare plenty of food and drinks in advance to fuel your trip.
 A cup of instant noodles on top of Hidegatake will truly be the best cup of noodles you will ever eat in your life haha 😀

-On the way back, I stopped at a few places to take photos.
+On the way back, I made a few stops to take some photos.

 The photo is quite blurry.